By Josh Clarke

 Lukas Podolski, after impressing initially, has given a more realistic projection of his season’s overall tally in the last few weeks, while Olivier Giroud has shown only occasional flashes of why he was deemed fit to be the club’s only direct positional replacement for Van Persie.

-Gervinho’s quick-fire equalling of last season’s dismal tally proved a false dawn, with his continued deployment as center forward met with derision by Gunners fans and Theo Walcott – whether it be down to niggling injury after niggling injury, unproductive contract talks or vocal disenchantment – looks unlikely to be slung in up front.
+Gervinho’s quick-fire equalling of last season’s dismal tally proved a false dawn, with his continued deployment as centre-forward met with derision by Gunners fans and Theo Walcott – whether it be down to niggling injury after niggling injury, unproductive contract talks or vocal disenchantment – looks unlikely to be slung in up front.

 When the Gunners face Schalke on Tuesday evening, they will come face-to-face with a striker who they know from first-hand experience can do just that.